 Carefully remove the gummies from the molds.
 Decide whether you want to store them in the fridge immediately or allow them to air dry.

-If air drying, place the gummies in a single later on a wire baking rack.
-Allow the gummies to dry at room temperature for 24-72 hours, depending on your texture preferences. *See air drying notes below.
+If air drying, place the gummies in a single layer on a wire baking rack.
+Allow the gummies to dry at room temperature for 12-72 hours, depending on your texture preferences. *See air drying notes below.

 If you plan to add sugar or citric acid to your gummies, do so after they have been fully air-dried.
 Do not try to do this immediately after they come out of the molds, they will melt.